Axisgeneral/cars/assets/LOGO_INSTRUCTIONS.md

 - **Colors**: Should work well on dark sidebar background

 ### Current Logo Location:
-All logos appear in the sidebar header next to "AutoConnect"
+All logos appear in the sidebar header next to "TheOnePages"

 ## Company Name Changes Made:
-✅ All page titles updated to "AutoConnect"
+✅ All page titles updated to "TheOnePages"
-✅ All sidebar headers updated to "AutoConnect"
+✅ All sidebar headers updated to "TheOnePages"
-✅ Login page updated to "AutoConnect"
+✅ Login page updated to "TheOnePages"
-✅ All logo alt text updated to "AutoConnect Logo"
+✅ All logo alt text updated to "TheOnePages Logo"

-The application is now fully branded as "AutoConnect" and ready for your custom logo!
+The application is now fully branded as "TheOnePages" and ready for your custom logo!